LarsBehrenberg/testing-copy/content/posts/impressionist-paintings-1.md

         imageUrl: /assets/expensive-paintings-monet-le-givre-the-frost.jpg
     buttonToggle: false
 ---
-## Impressionist paintings are some of the most sought after in the international art market.
+### **Impressionist paintings are some of the most sought after in the international art market.**

-This page provides information about the most expensive of impressionist works.
+This page provides information about the most expensive impressionist works.

+#### Individual painting records

 Cezanne's The Card Players tops our list, having been sold for $259 million in 2002 (giving it a current price* of $340 million).
 The average current price of the top 10 works is a whopping $124 million.